Danielxburns/hrext06-myCruddyApp/README.md

   prompts

-  // need to store entered data as an object
+- [X] need to store entered data as an object
-    // time as key
+  - [X] time as key
-      // prompt entries as nested object
+-   [X] prompt entries as nested object
-      // keys set as how, what, before
+-   [X] keys set as how, what, before
-      // move input to storage as nested objects of Date object
+-   [X] move input to storage as nested objects of Date object

 - [ ]